Full Explanation of Recursion in C# (How It Works and Best Practices)

-v A recursive method consists of two essential components:
+A recursive method in C# follows two primary components:

-v Base Case: It is the termination condition that specifies when the recursion should stop.
-It is a condition that, when met, allows the method to exit without further recursive calls.
+• The base case is the termination condition that ensures the recursion stops.
+It defines the condition under which the method will exit without making further recursive calls.

 static int Factorial(int n)